basler/gst-plugin-pylon/README.md

 `pylonsrc` can load a custom configuration from a PFS file.
 A PFS file is a file with previously saved settings of camera features.

-This feature is controlled by the property `user-set``user-set`.
+This feature is controlled by the property `pfs-location`.

 To use a PFS file, specify the filepath using the `pfs-location` property.

-e.g to use a PFS file with name `custom-Nodemap-config.pfs` on a Basler ace camera:
+e.g to use a PFS file with name `example-file-name.pfs` on a Basler ace camera:

 ```
-gst-launch-1.0 pylonsrc pfs-location=custom-Nodemap-config.pfs ! videoconvert ! autovideosink
+gst-launch-1.0 pylonsrc pfs-location=example-file-name.pfs ! videoconvert ! autovideosink
 ```

 **Important:** Using this property will result in overriding the camera features set by the `user-set` property if also specified.